-Teacher Coaching model as a tool for effective professional development:

-To ensure inclusion in this activity, a recommendation would be to include coaches from under-represented groups, and to Inclusive education models recommend building in inclusive practices to ensure that mentors are assigned equitably.
-Practices taken from inclusive hiring could feature conversations about bias in selection/assignment processes and offering a diverse selection panel.
+1. Teacher Coaching model as a tool for effective professional development: To ensure inclusion in this activity, coaches from under-represented groups will be recruited.
+For Inclusive education models, inclusive practices will be built in to ensure that mentors are assigned equitably.
+Good practices taken from inclusive hiring could feature